MicrosoftDocs/biztalk-docs/his/core/application-integration-3270designer-2.md

 # What is the 3270 Design Tool?

-Learn how to create Mainframe metadata 3270 stream based artifacts for Azure Logic Apps.
+Learn how to create mainframe metadata for 3270 stream-based artifacts to use in Azure Logic Apps.

 ## What is the 3270 Design Tool